Yasin-laskar/project2/README.md

-# message project
+# message
-This repo is created from local system. learning  and exploring .
+This is a project where i have created a Random Color Generator based on random number generated and used that number as RGB VALUE.